Canon SX720 vs Fujifilm GFX 100

 Studio photographers will appreciate that the Fujifilm GFX 100 (unlike the SX720) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX720 and GFX 100 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Fujifilm GFX 100 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX720 or the Fujifilm GFX 100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.